vippsas/vipps-ecom-api/vipps-ecom-api.md

 * In a mobile browser, the landing page detects if the Vipps app is installed, and automatically switches to the Vipps app if it is.
 * In a desktop browser, the landing page prompts the user for the phone number (the number may also be pre-filled).
-  The user enters or confirms the phone number, and the Vipps app prompts for confirmation on the phone.
+  The user enters or confirms the phone number.
+Then on their phone, the user gets a push notification and the Vipps app then prompts for confirmation.

 The Vipps landing page is mandatory, and provides a consistent and recognizable user experience, that helps guide the user through the payment flow.